harryt93/room-rover/requirements/concept-of-operations.md

 ## Scenario 3: Starting System Operation

 ### Scenario
-The rover is currently stopped and in hibernation mode under a desk.
-The user comes into the room, bends down, and pushes a button on top of the rover.
-The rover turns on and immediately begins to explore the room.
+The rover begins in a shutdown state.
+The user activates the rover.
+The rover turns on, does a system check, confirms that all it's systems are functioning, and begins to explore the room.

 ### Derived Requirements:
-The system shall have a low power standby mode where it monitors for user commands to start.<br>
-<i>Turning the rover on should be as easy as commanding it to start exploring.
-It should be waiting, ready to start exploring as soon as the user requests it to. </i>
+The Rover shall perform a start up check to confirm that it's functioning properly.
+<i>Performing a start up check will allow the Rover to catch problems before it begins to move.</i>

+# Scenario 4: Failed Start

+### Scenario
+The rover begins in a shutdown state.
+The user activates the rover.
+The rover turns on, does a system check, and detects a low battery.
+It communicates a failed start status to the user and then shuts down.

+### Derived Requirements:
+The Rover shall communicate a failed start status to the user if a system check detects a problem.
+<i>The Rover should alert the user to any problems it finds.</i>

-## Scenario 4: Trapped in a Room
+## Scenario 5: Trapped in a Room

 ### Scenario
 The rover is exploring a room.
 The door is shut, trapping the rover in the room.
 It continues to explore the room, and simply updates the map to show the door is closed.
 It doesn't specifically recognise that it is trapped.